 RSI Research Seminar

-Join us every other Monday at noon for two 30-minute research talks, presented by Resnick Sustainability Institute Graduate Fellows and Caltech researchers funded by the Resnick Sustainability Institute.
+Join us every other Monday at noon for lunch and a 30-minute research talk, presented by Resnick Sustainability Institute Graduate Fellows and Caltech researchers funded by the Resnick Sustainability Institute.
 To see the full schedule of speakers, visit the RSI Research Seminar web page.
-For more information and to get the Zoom login info, please reach out to email@example.com
+Seminars currently take place in a hybrid format, both in-person (Jorgensen building first-floor conference room) and via Zoom.
+For more information and to get the Zoom login info, please reach out to [email protected]